-SUBJECT CODE: 16PMSWC03 THEORY MARKS 100 SEMESTER: III CREDITS: 3 TOTAL HOURS: 45
+SUBJECT CODE:19PMSW303 THEORY MARKS 100 SEMESTER: I CREDITS: 3 TOTAL HOURS: 45

-- 1. To understand group work as a method of social work and to understand values and principles of working with groups. - 2.
-To develop the ability to critically analyse problems of groups and factors affecting them. - 3.
-To enhance understanding of the basic concepts, tools and techniques in working with groups in problem solving and in developmental work - 4.
-Develop appropriate skills and attitude to work with group - 5.
-To identify the various situations and settings where the methods could be used in the context of social realities of the country.
+1. To understand group work as a method of social work and to understand values and principles of working with groups.

+2. To develop the ability to critically analyse problems of groups and factors affecting them.

+3. To enhance understanding of the basic concepts, tools and techniques in working with groups in problem solving and in developmental work

+4. Develop appropriate skills and attitude to work with group

+5. To identify the various situations and settings where the methods could be used in the context of social realities of the country.

-Social Group Work: Assumption, purpose, principles, and values of groups work, and historical development of group work; Group work as a method of social work.
+Social Group Work: Assumption, Purpose, Principles, and Values of Groups Work, and historical development of group work; Group work as a method of social work.
 Theoretical basis of group work.
 Social Group: Definition, characteristics, types of groups and characteristics of effective groups.
-Group Formation Phases: Forming-Storming, Norming, Performing, Adjourning.
+Group Formation Phases: Forming, Storming, Norming, Performing, Adjourning.

 Group Dynamics-definition, functions and basic assumptions of group dynamics.
 Group Process: bonds, acceptance, isolation, rejection, sub-group formation, clique, and new comers in the group.
 Leadership in group: definition, functions, qualities of leader, types and theories of leadership.
 Communications within groups.
-Sociometry and sociogram.
+Sociometry and Sociogram.

-Group work process: i.
-Planning Phase: Selection of members, composing group orienting the members, preparing the environment, ii.
-Beginning Phase- preparing for group work, First Meeting, goals setting, motivation, Assessment of communication and interaction, iii.
-Middle Phase: Intervening with group members, problem solving, Dealing with difficult members, Ending Phase: Evaluation- group work evaluation and criteria for good group work Termination, Follow-up.
+Group Work Process: I. Planning Phase: Selection of members, composing group orienting the members, preparing the environment, II.
+Beginning Phase- preparing for group work, First Meeting, goals setting, motivation, Assessment of communication and interaction,III.
+Middle Phase: Intervening with group members, Problem Solving, Dealing with difficult members, Ending Phase: Evaluation- Group Work Evaluation and criteria for good Group Work Termination, Follow-up.

-Models: Social goal, remedial and reciprocal models.
-Treatment groups: support, Educational, Growth, Therapy and socialization group.
-Group work recording: purpose, types and principles of group work recording
+Models: Social goal, Remedial and Reciprocal Models.
+Treatment Groups: Support, Educational, Growth, Therapy and Socialization group.
+Group Work Recording: Purpose, Types and Principles of Group Work Recording

-Group Work Setting and Practice: Skills of a group workers, Application of Group work method in different setting: community setting, medical and psychiatric settings: hospitals, de-addiction, physical and visual and mentally challenged, families and child welfare setting and the aged homes, schools, correctional institutional, industries.
+Group Work Setting and Practice: Skills of a Group Workers, Application of Group work method in different setting: Community setting, Medical and Psychiatric settings: Hospitals, De-addiction, physical and visual and mentally challenged, Families and Child Welfare setting and the aged homes, schools, correctional institutional, industries.